karuppiah7890/run-it/STORY.md

 Why is this important?
 Sometimes users might be writing platform specific code in which case the build and run might fail !
 Such platform specific code is very minimal though :) At least in golang.
 Not sure how platform specific stuff is handled in other languages, but there might be some similar way using just code :)

+---

+Next steps?

+Try writing golang code in a single file

+Try running it in a Docker container using Docker CLI

+Try running it in a Docker container using OCI tools and CLI

+Try running it in a Docker container using OCI using Golang code and libraries